ConnorDickson/connordickson.github.io/about.md

 permalink: /about/
 ---

-My name is Connor Dickson and I'm a Software Engineer working in Belfast
+My name is Connor Dickson and I'm a Software Engineer working in Belfast.

 My knowledge is specialised around Azure, VSTS and .NET but I have a keen interest in learning new things.